YonicDev/mpdr/README.md

 For more information on the help files, check [The Qt Help Framework](https://doc.qt.io/qt-5/qthelp-framework.html) documentation.

 > **NOTE:** To apply all changes to the documentation, you will have to clear the CMake configuration, then rerun CMake, and finally build the project.

-If this takes quite some time, try changing a bit some of the cpp files in a non-destructive way (i.e. add a new line) and simply build the program.
+#### Updating translations

+Version numbers are indicated by the format `v{major version}.{minor version}.{revision}`.

+If you are adding a new version to an existing translation regardless of major or minor, you'll have to update the `<currentFilter>` and `<namespace>` fields in the collection qhcp file, and the `<filterAttribute>` and the `<customFilter name="">` entries in the ***new version***'s documentation qhp file to the target version.
+Otherwise, the new documentation will not be displayed properly.

+On the other hand, if you are adding a new revision, you'll have to duplicate the contents of the `en` folder inside the revision folder (which is inside the version directory) and expand the qhp file that corresponds to the target version so that it incorporates the files on that new folder.

+> **NOTE:** MPDR will fallback to the English documentation if the latest version's translated documentations are not available.
+Presently, this behavior can be disabled by setting the `FALLBACK_DOCUMENTATION` flag in docdialog.h to `0` at build time, but this can cause some functions of the documentation viewer to stop working correctly.

 ## Build